 Instructional responsibilities shall center on follow-up or reinforcement activities.
 Initial instruction involving the presentation of new lessons or concepts should be the responsibility of the special education teacher.
 The teacher shall plan cooperatively with the paraeducator and assign implementation duties to this individual.
-The teacher may wish to work with individual students or small groups on particular learning problems while the paraeducator may tutor individual children or work with small groups, using materials and techniques chosen or designed by the teacher.
-The paraeducator should not be employed to make the teacher's job any less responsible, but to improve the quality of education program for exceptional students.
+The teacher will work with individual students or small groups on particular learning problems while the paraeducator may tutor individual children or work with small groups, using materials and techniques chosen or designed by the teacher.
+The paraeducator is employed to improve the quality of education for exceptional students.